newtonmunene99/mpesa-api/README.md

 :zap: :bomb: :fire: :fire: :bomb: :zap:

-An NPM Module built with NodeJs to help you with M-Pesa Daraja API calls.
+An NPM Module built with NodeJs in mind to help you with M-Pesa Daraja API calls.

 Please note that this module is intended for use in a node environment on the backend and will raise a few issues if used on the client side/browser environment.
 This is mainly due to the file system.

-**Looking for contributors who can help write tests.**
+**The official daraja API documentation has recently changed significantly, some links may be outdated.
+Looking for contributors/maintainers who can help write tests and keep everything updated.**

 |          | Badge                                                                                                                               |
 | -------- | ----------------------------------------------------------------------------------------------------------------------------------- |